Analysis: What's Up With the Ending?

 Plus, Horatio survived the mass killing, and he's promised to tell Hamlet's tragic story.
 He makes good on his vow as Hamlet dies: "Good night, sweet prince," he says, "And flights of angels sing thee to thy rest!"
 (5.2.397-398).

 Horatio, whose name recalls the Latin term "orator," interprets Hamlet's death and salvation in the most elegant terms.
 The voices of angels, Horatio seems to suggest, will carry Hamlet to his heavenly "rest."
-We're struck by the way Shakespeare seems to be making a very explicit – and pretty stunning – connection between Hamlet's eternal afterlife, the angelic voices that "sing," and the story telling that Horatio undertakes at this moment.
+Shakespeare seems to be making an explicit connection between Hamlet's eternal afterlife, the angelic voices that "sing," and the storytelling that Horatio undertakes at this moment.
 Because Hamlet's story will be told, he'll live on for eternity.

 And judging by Hamlet's popularity, Shakespeare seems to be right.